azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

     A one-on-one chat consists of two Subscriptions (one for each user in the chat), each subscription with a SQL Filter where the filter examines the message property "SessionID".

-    A public chat is many Subscriptions (one for each user in the chat) with a SQL Filter with a SQL Filter where the filter examines the message property "SessionID".
+    A public chat is many Subscriptions (one for each user in the chat) with a SQL Filter where the filter examines the message property "SessionID".

     In either case, the "connection" is made when messages are sent that have the same value for the SessionID property because the message will be picked up by the Subscriptions that are listening for messages with that SessionID and ultimately delivered to related client.